Moses S. Beach: Career

 By the end of the war, the Sun was read by half a million people, at a time when the city of New York had less than a million population.
 Beach owned the paper until 1868, when he sold it to Charles A. Dana, the past Assistant Secretary of War of Abraham Lincoln and Gen. Ulysses S. Grant.
 He also patented several inventions related to printing and stereotyping.
 These patents consisted of feeding the roil paper to the press instead of flat sheets, wetting the paper prior to printing, cutting off sheets after printing, and adapting newspaper presses to print both sides of the same sheet at the same time.

 After the war, he and a group of travelers decided to visit Europe and the Holy Land.
 Before departure, he organized at his home a farewell Gala with Beecher, which was to be a five-month luxury tour organized by Captain Charles Duncan, the Shipping Commissioner of the Port of New York, and father in-law of Dr. Arthur Wells Yale.
 Mark Twain joined the group and they embarked on the USS Quaker City steamship to Europe in 1867, with Moses Sperry and other members making an appearance in Mark Twain's Innocents Abroad.

 The luxurious cruise was the first organized tourism trip in American history.
 The itinerary included Gibraltar, Rome, Athens, Constantinople, Beirut, Jerusalem, Cairo, and other exotic places, including the 1867 Exposition Universelle in Paris, and a visit with Czar Alexander II and other members of the House of Romanov.
-His daughter Emeline joined the voyage and became a friend of Mark Twain.
+His daughter Emma joined the voyage and became a friend of Mark Twain.
 She became his correspondent and Twain later stayed overnight at Moses Sperry's home in Brooklyn, New York.
-Other notable members of the voyage were President Ulysses Grant, General William T. Sherman, and the young Theodore Roosevelt.